 The Company is not a party to the lease for the facility it previously shared with the Relamorelin Company.
 In November 2015, the Company entered into a Lease Agreement for an office facility at 500 Boylston Street, Boston, Massachusetts.
 The lease term commenced in May 2016 and has a term of 5 years with a five -year renewal option to extend the lease.
-Rent expense for the years ended December 31, 2015 and 2016 and the six months ended June 30, 2017 was zero, \$179 and \$107, respectively.
+Rent expense for the years ended December 31, 2017 and 2016 was \$215 and \$179, respectively.